Should a woman shower upon entering the Miqat

 Thirdly: Muslim narrated from Ibn Abbas who said, "Allah's Messenger (peace be upon him) sent me with the weak folk from Muzdalifah during the night (before Fajr)."

 Fourthly: Muslim narrated that Ibn Umar used to take the weak of his family to Muzdalifah.
 They would stand at al-Mash'ar al-Haram in Muzdalifah at night, remembering Allah.
-Then before the Imam would move out (from Muzdalifah) they would leave before him.
+Then before the Imam would move out (from Muzdalifah) they would leave.
 Some of them would arrive in Mina before Fajr time (i.e. at Fajr time); others would arrive after that.
 When they would arrive, they would throw their Jamarat.
 Ibn Umar would comment, "Allah's Messenger (peace be upon him) granted permission to these people."

 Concerning the issue of leaving Muzdalifah halfway through the night, Imam Ash-Shafi'i said: